 Who will win the 2019 NFL Super Bowl?

 As the 2018 National Football League season is set to kick off in this weekend, it is time to get in some wagers on what team will win Super Bowl LIII.
 Many online sportsbooks serving Canadians have the New England Patriots as the prohibitive favourites.
-However, the 2018-19 NFL season looks like it will be one of the most competitive seasons in the NFL in quite some time.

 - Best Pick from the AFC: New England Patriots (+500)